 - The name(s) and telephone number(s) of your doctor(s).

 If you haven’t already completed a Health Care Proxy form, we recommend you complete one now.
 A health care proxy is a legal document that identifies the person who will speak for you if you are unable to communicate for yourself.
 The person you identify is called your health care agent.

 If you are interested in completing a Health Care Proxy form, talk with your nurse.
 If you have completed one already, or if you have any other advance directive, bring it with you to your next appointment.

 Practice taking deep breaths and coughing before your surgery.
 You will be given an incentive spirometer to help expand your lungs.
 For more information, please read How to Use Your Incentive Spirometer.
 If you have any questions, ask your nurse or respiratory therapist.

 Try to do aerobic exercise every day, such as walking at least 1 mile, swimming, or biking.
 If it is cold outside, use stairs in your home or go to a mall or shopping market.
 Exercising will help your body get into its best condition for your surgery and make your recovery faster and easier.

 Eat a Healthy Diet

-Stop taking medications that contain aspirin or vitamin E 10 days before your surgery or as directed by your doctor.
-If you take aspirin because you’ve had a problem with your heart or you’ve had a stroke, talk with your doctor before you stop taking it.
-He or she will tell you whether or not you should stop.
+If you take vitamin E, stop taking it 10 days before your surgery.
+If you take aspirin, ask your surgeon whether you should continue.
+Aspirin, medications that contain aspirin, and vitamin E can cause bleeding.
 If your cardiologist feels you need to remain on aspirin, liver surgery can be performed safely while you continue to take this medication.
-For information about medications containing aspirin, read Common Medications Containing Aspirin and Other Nonsteroidal Anti-inflammatory Drugs (NSAIDs), located in this section.
+For more information, read Common Medications Containing Aspirin and Other Nonsteroidal Anti-inflammatory Drugs (NSAIDs).